fr3e1/30-2-notes/Social 30-2/Chapter 4/Chapter 4.md

 read: liberal ideas on economic systems pg.
 102-105
 # Give the definition of mercantilism and provide a couple of the main points

-mercantilism: an economic system, common in Europe from the 1500s to the 1700s, based on the beliefs that a country should export more goods than it imports, accumulate wealth in gold and silver, and protect its economy by taxing setting quotas and imports.
+[[Mercantilism]]: an economic system, common in Europe from the 1500s to the 1700s, based on the [[beliefs]] that a country should export more goods than it imports, accumulate wealth in gold and silver, and protect its economy by taxing setting quotas and imports.
 In this system, a government exercised much control over the economy of its country, through corporations, trading company monopolies, and regulation of production

 main points:
 * max exports, min imports